AlanSaracho/redux-chillout/README.md

 # Automatic state merge

-if you use a plain object for state, not need the tipical spread for merge.
+if you use a plain object state, not need the typical spread operator for merge.
 It's like the setState in React.

 ```javascript